chicken icon

 Surveillance for Avian Influenza in Wild Birds

-Because wild birds can carry avian influenza viruses and therefore have the potential to be a source of infection for the commercial poultry sector, there is a national wild bird surveillance program for avian influenza managed through Wildlife Health Australia.
-This program keeps track of what types of avian influenza viruses are circulating in Australia’s wild birds.
+Because wild birds can carry Avian Influenza viruses and therefore have the potential to be a source of infection for the commercial poultry sector, there is a national wild bird surveillance program for Avian Influenza managed through Wildlife Health Australia.
+This program keeps track of what types of Avian Influenza viruses are circulating in Australia’s wild birds.

 Human Transmission

-It is extremely rare for strains of avian influenza virus that cause disease in poultry to also cause disease in humans.
+It is extremely rare for strains of Avian Influenza virus that cause disease in poultry to also cause disease in humans.
 None of the strains associated with outbreaks in Australian poultry flocks have been known to cause illness in humans.

-However, some strains of H5 and H7 avian influenza viruses found overseas have been able to occasionally infect people, but this is rare, and requires very close physical interaction with infected birds.
-The avian influenza virus does not infect humans easily, and it does not transmit efficiently from person to person.
+However, some strains of H5 and H7 Avian Influenza viruses found overseas have been able to occasionally infect people, but this is rare, and requires very close physical interaction with infected birds.
+The Avian Influenza virus does not infect humans easily, and it does not transmit efficiently from person to person.
 The World Health Organisation (WHO) states that the likelihood of sustained human-to-human transmission of these viruses remains low.

 Chicken Meat is Safe